sbstjn/68Keys.io/content/parts.md

 ### Recycling

-If you are shocked by the parts you need to order or if you just want a plastic case instead of a the awesome [Aluminium Case](/guide/case), you can order a [MagicForce68](#) and replace the circuit board with a custom one …
+If you are shocked by the amount of parts, but still want a customizable 68% keyboard, you can order a [Magicforce68 keyboard](#) and replace the circuit board with [a custom one](/guide/board).

+The folks at [keeb.io](https://keeb.io/pages/magicforce-68-mf68-pcb-replacement-build-guide) have published a great tutorial for this.
+Cheers! 🎉